How I Cope with Migraines

 how to deal with a migraine

-Drink a glass of water with the 1/3 scoop pre-workout mixed in.
+Drink a glass of water with 1/3 scoop of the pre-workout mixed in.

 Dim down anything I can that affects my senses - no more candles, change my shirt if I have perfume on, music/ tv off.